jkrutz/capstone-2021/sprint2/README.md

 ### Gesture Recognizer

+- [ ] Completed

-Implementing the <a href="http://faculty.washington.edu/wobbrock/pubs/uist-07.01.pdf">$1 Gesture Recognizer</a>, this algorithm allows us to use Euclidean distance calculations to pretty accurately attribute a scribbled spell to a known dictionary of spells.
+Implementing the <a href="http://faculty.washington.edu/wobbrock/pubs/uist-07.01.pdf">$1 Gesture Recognizer</a>, this algorithm allows us to use Euclidean distance calculations to pretty accurately attribute a scribbled spell to a known dictionary of spells

 ### Computer Player

+- [ ] Completed

 This computer player moves around the map, can jump, and can most importantly cast spells.

 ### More Spells

+- [ ] Fire Spell Completed
+- [ ] Wall Spell Completed
+- [ ] Explosion Spell Completed
+- [ ] Disarm Spell Completed

 Sprint 1 included one spell: Fire.
 This sprint improves fire mechanics, as well as adding in 3 new spells: Disarm, Wall, and Explosion.
 Disarm does exactly that, it prevents the player (or computer) from casting spells, until their wand or staff is retrieved.
 Wall summons a defensive barrier in front of players.
 And Explosion, manifests a ball of energy that damages and moves players across the map.

 ### Aiming System

+- [ ] Completed

 Spell casting is not necessarily easy at this point in time, and it is unclear on where a spell is being cast to.
 A crosshair system seeks to clear up this confusion.

 ### Debug HUD

+- [ ] Completed

 A heads-up display (HUD) provides information that will be vital for the debug process.
 Containing universal coordinates, rotation, and health we can communicate to the programming team exactly what a player's attributes are and provide context for why things work/don't work.

 ### Bug Fixes

+- [ ] Gravity Normalized Completed
+- [ ] Stair Collisions Completed
+- [ ] Spell Casting Depth Completed

 In this Sprint, we seek to correct the issues from Sprint 1, including but not limited to stair collisions, spell casting depth, and weird gravity.